Policies

 Hands-free assistant

-If you trust Chalie to act autonomously during chat, set all email, calendar, and home actions to Allow in the Chat context.
+If you trust Chalie to act autonomously during chat, set the email/calendar/contacts permission and the home actions to Allow in the Chat context.
 You’ll still have Background and External agent locked down by default.

 Cautious mode